siderolabs/talos/website/content/v1.6/reference/cli.md

-      --install-image string                     the installer image to use (default "ghcr.io/siderolabs/installer:latest") --ipv4                                     enable IPv4 network in the cluster (default true) --ipv6                                     enable IPv6 network in the cluster (QEMU provisioner only) --iso-path string                          the ISO path to use for the initial boot (VM only) --kubeprism-port int                       KubePrism port (set to 0 to disable) (default 7445) --kubernetes-version string                desired kubernetes version to run (default "1.29.0")
+      --install-image string                     the installer image to use (default "ghcr.io/siderolabs/installer:latest") --ipv4                                     enable IPv4 network in the cluster (default true) --ipv6                                     enable IPv6 network in the cluster (QEMU provisioner only) --ipxe-boot-script string                  iPXE boot script (URL) to use --iso-path string                          the ISO path to use for the initial boot (VM only) --kubeprism-port int                       KubePrism port (set to 0 to disable) (default 7445) --kubernetes-version string                desired kubernetes version to run (default "1.29.0")